CapitalData/Kevin/_posts/2020-04-04-introduction.md

 title: Kevin Martin
 ---

 Before working for, Austin Capital Data, Kevin was a consulting structural engineer.
-He has a bachelor’s and masters in civil engineering from the university of Washington.
+He has a bachelor’s and masters in civil engineering from the University of Washington.
 He spent 5 years in industry, getting his professional engineering license, and working on public infrastructure projects including work on the world’s longest floating bridge before going back for a Master’s in Information and Data Science at Berkeley.

 -----